mwaltersbmc/helix-tools/hitt/README.md

 **Logging**

+HITT creates various log files in the directory that the script is run from:

+- **hitt.log** - script output.
+- **values.log** - the pipeline input values in pre-is mode, or values read from the cluster for post-is.
+- **PIPELINE_NAME.log** - console output for each of the Jenkins pipelines.
+- **k8s\*.log** - output from various kubectl commands such as 'get pods'.

-HITT records the script output in a file called **hitt.log**.
-It also creates a **values.log** with the pipeline input values in pre-is mode, or values read from the cluster for post-is.
-Log files for each of the Jenkins pipelines, containing the console output of the last build, are created as PIPELINE_NAME.log.
-All of these files are added to **hittlogs.zip** which can be sent to BMC Support if needed.
+All of the files are added to **hittlogs.zip** which can be sent to BMC Support if needed.

 NOTE - password values are not logged.